worldline/ProSA/cargo-prosa/README.md

 _cargo-prosa_ is meant to evolve in the future.
 So maybe new things will be introduced.
 To update your model, you can update the generated file with `cargo prosa update`.

+At this point you'll want to add componennts to your ProSA.
+To do so, you need to [add](https://doc.rust-lang.org/cargo/commands/cargo-add.html) crates that declare them into your `Cargo.toml`.

+Once it's done, you can list all component avaible to build your ProSA with `cargo prosa list`.
+This will list all available component:
+- Main - Main task (`core::main::MainProc` by default).
+- TVF - Internal message format to use inside your ProSA (`msg::simple_string_tvf::SimpleStringTvf` by default).
+- Processor/Settings - Processor and its associate settings.
+- Adaptor - Adaptor related to the processor you want.

 If you have different main/tvf, select them:
 ```bash